johno/pixyll/_posts/2021-12-17-what_does_llc_mean.md

 permalink: /what_does_llc_mean/
 ---

-**What are LLCs and how do they work?**

 The many Owners of an LLC are referred to as Members.
 With the standard setup, Members receive the limited liability protection of a Corporation while paying taxes as if they were partners in a Partnership.
 This being the case, LLCs undergo the Pass-Through Process of taxation.

 An LLC’s personal liability protection keeps your personal assets (house, car, personal bank accounts, investments, etc.) safe from any business debts or lawsuits.

 Since LLCs are so flexible and simple to use, it’s no surprise that there are millions of active LLCs with new ones being created every day.

-**General Information**
+## General LLC Information

 Being the LLC Owner, you’re in the driver’s seat.
-You hold the wheel.
-You’re in control.
+You hold the wheel. **You’re in control.**

 You decide how the taxes are filed.